VsFoxaDevs/VsFoxa/README.md

 ### Special Thanks
 * bbpanzu - Ex-Programmer
-* Yoshubs - New Input System
+* Yoshubs - Ex-Programmer, we don't support them anymore.
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
 * KadeDev - Fixed some cool stuff on Chart Editor and other PRs
 * iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
 * PolybiusProxy - .MP4 Video Loader Library (hxCodec)
 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* SuperPowers04 - LUA JIT Fork and some Lua reworks
 _____________________________________

 # Features

 ## Attractive animated dialogue boxes:
+(They were planned for the vanilla version once but was scrapped, by the way.)
 ![](https://user-images.githubusercontent.com/44785097/127706669-71cd5cdb-5c2a-4ecc-871b-98a276ae8070.gif)

 ## Mod Support
 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

-## Atleast one change to every week:
+## Atleast one change to every week (less Week 7):
 ### Week 1:
   * New Dad Left sing sprite
   * Unused stage lights are now used
   * Dad Battle has a spotlight effect for the breakdown
 ### Week 2:
-  * Both BF and Skid & Pump does "Hey!" animations
+  * Both BF and Skid & Pump do "Hey!" animations
   * Thunders does a quick light flash and zooms the camera in slightly
   * Added a quick transition/cutscene to Monster
 ### Week 3:
-  * BF does "Hey!" during Philly Nice
+  * BF does "Hey!" during Philly Nice + that one part glows!
-  * Blammed has a cool new colors flash during that sick part of the song
 ### Week 4:
   * Better hair physics for Mom/Boyfriend (Maybe even slightly better than Week 7's :eyes:)
   * Henchmen die during all songs.
 Yeah :(